Lahe/wilderness-events/README.md

 - **Notify 5 minutes before start** - Sends a desktop notification up to 5 minutes before the next event is about to start (also works outside of Alt1)
+- **Notify x seconds before start** - Sends a notification 1 - 300 seconds (default: 30s) before the next event is about to start, can also be used without ticking the original 5 minute notification
 - **Show cursor tooltip on notification** - Shows a cursor tooltip along with the desktop notification when the game is not focused and an event is about to start.
 Click on the game window to make the tooltip disappear
 - **Show only special events** - Only tracks special events